segment-boneyard/apps-script-batches/README.md

 });
 ```

-and the log shows the batched user id:
+and the log shows the batched user ids:
 ```
 [13-09-09 23:22:32:585 PDT] [user0, user1]
 [13-09-09 23:22:32:585 PDT] [user2, user3]